sdiehl/kaleidoscope/tutorial.md

 The AST for a program captures its behavior in such a way that it is easy for later stages of the compiler (e.g. code generation) to interpret.
 We basically want one object for each construct in the language, and the AST should closely model the language.
-In Kaleidoscope, we have expressions, a prototype, and a function object.
-When parsing with Parsec we will unpack tokens straight into our AST which we define as the ``Expr`` algebraic data type:
+In Kaleidoscope, we have expressions, and a function object.
+When parsing with Parsec we will unpack tokens straight into our AST which we define as the ``Expr`` algebraic data
+type:

 ~~~~ {.haskell include="src/chapter2/Syntax.hs"}
 ~~~~